Lifailon/oh-my-posh-themes/README.md

 ## 🚀 Install

 [Install oh-my-posh](https://ohmyposh.dev/docs/installation/windows) package any way you like, if you haven't already done so.
-Like this, if you are not using a package manager:
+Example, if you are not using a package manager, like this:

 ```PowerShell
 Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://ohmyposh.dev/install.ps1'))